 they are being defined, they can be used in their own definition without

-using special words like recurse
+using special words like recurse.
+Adding a ;

 after a recursive call changes the call to a jump, avoiding stack overflow.